DigitalCraftsStudents/code-along-react-wizard-form/README.md

     - set the value of your input using your state variable
     - add an onChange that calls your setState function
         - it will usually look like this: `(e) => { setState(e.target.value)}`
-- [ ] sending an action from WizardForm to App
+- [X] sending an action from WizardForm to App
     - begin by console logging the wizard submitted in the form
         - pass an onSubmit to the WizardForm
             - it should expect to receive the event
             - it should call `e.preventDefault()`
         - give the WizardForm's <form> the onSubmit
         - add a submit button
+- [ ] store the new wizard object in a state variable in App